innopolis-devops/labs/app_python/PYTHON.md

 ## Web application in Python

+### Framework

 When choosing a framework for a web application I had to choose between [Flask](https://flask.palletsprojects.com/en/2.2.x/) and [Django](https://www.djangoproject.com), and in the end I chose the first one because it is lightweight and more suitable for small applications.

+So here are the **advantages** of the Flask framework:

+- it is easier to use for simple cases;

+- it has smaller size of the code base;

+- it has higher flexibility.

+And **disadvantages**:

+- it is more potential for security risks;

+- it requires more complicated maintenance for larger implementations.

+### Best practices

 Here are some best practices that have come in handy for me when developing a web application in Python and that can also be applied to other stacks: